initialcommit-com/git-dummy/README.md

 Generate dummy Git repositories and populate them with the desired number of commits, branches, and structure.

-Example: `$ git-dummy --commits=5`
+Example: `$ git-dummy --commits=10 --branches=2`

-This will initialize a new Git repo in the current directory with 5 commits on a single branch.
+This will initialize a new Git repo in the current directory with 2 branches, each containing 10 commits.

+Note: All generated dummy repos have at minimum 1 branch called `main`.
+For dummies with multiple branches, branches are named `branch1, branch2, ..., branchN`.
+Each branch currently branches off of `main` at a randomly chosen commit.
+The length of each branch is capped at the number of commits specified by `--commits`.

 ## Use cases
 - Programatically generate Git repos for functional testing of Git tools
+- Decide how many commits and branches are generated
 - Mimic scenarios in real Git repos to practice on without touching real data
 - Generate Git demo repos to teach or learn from